davidedm26/LegalAIze/README.md

 ---

-## 8. Local Development (No Docker)
+## 8. Local Run (No Docker)

-You can run the backend and frontend separately for development:
+You can run the backend and frontend separately without the use of docker:

 **Backend (FastAPI):**
 ```bash